-- 6.1 The service proposals in section 2 set out the desired changes moving forward. - 6.2 The table detailed in Appendix D sets out the expected benefits, the rationale for those benefits, the potential risk in delivery and how those risks would be managed. - 6.3 This will be regularly reviewed and updated at each stage of the proposed implementation. - 7.
-Other Options Considered (and Reasons for not proposing) - 7.1 Options were considered against each of the agreed 'success factors' and a range of evidence were collated across the life of the project.
+- 6.1 The service proposals in section 2 set out the desired changes moving forward. - 6.2 The table detailed in Appendix C sets out the expected benefits, the rationale for those benefits, the potential risk in delivery and how those risks would be managed. - 6.3 This will be regularly reviewed and updated at each stage of the proposed implementation.

+7. Other Options Considered (and Reasons for not proposing)

+- 7.1 Options were considered against each of the agreed 'success factors' and a range of evidence were collated across the life of the project.
 This included population data, service usage information, unit costs, comparable provision in each and detailed condition and architect reports for each building. - 7.2 An evidence matrix was the developed for each service.
 The evidence matrix considered the following for each service

 Is the current service model effective and efficient?

-Is the current building suitable?
-1 1 Unique service offer (it has a strong market position) The service occupancy is good The service is full to capacity Predicted increase in demand is immediate The unit cost is competitive Level of investment in building is reasonable The building meet changing customer needs/required delivery model The building space is well used The building location is good
+- Unique service offer (it has a strong market position)

+- The service occupancy is good

+- The service is full to capacity

+- Predicted increase in demand is immediate

+- 1 The unit cost is competitive